The Alexandrian

 Final tip: Break the fight into a half dozen or so distinct beats.
 Describing these beats succinctly is the 60 second description, but the beats also provide a flexible structure for any other agendas that might be pursued.
 (If they start fighting assassins, for example, each beat gets described as the backdrop to a round of combat.
 If they try to save people in a nearby village, some or all of the beats provide complications to that effort.
 And so forth.)

-4 Responses to “Thought of the Day – God-Fights and Other Titanic Struggles”
+5 Responses to “Ask the Alexandrian #14: God-Fights and Other Titanic Struggles”

 1. Martin Kallies says: